klawcodes/larq-api/README.md

 - `/api/[countryId]`: generate a data in that country

+## Examples

+If you are not familiar with API data retrieval, you can take a look at the [examples](https://github.com/klawcodes/larq-api/tree/main/examples) folder

 <br /><br /><br />

 <h6>image credit to all person on the internet <3 tysm</h6>